Cue (theatrical): Cue lights

 Cue lights are sometimes used for backstage cues when a headset for communications is impractical, such as when an actor needs to make an entrance, or if there is a cue needed on stage when the crew needs to be silent.
 The cue light is a system of one or more light bulbs, controlled by the stage managers using a switch the same way that they would call audio cues over the headset.
 The cue lights usually use traffic light colours: a solid red light indicates a 'warning' cue; an optional yellow light or a flashing red light indicates "standby"; a green light signals "go."
 No light at all can represent that no cue is pending.
 Depending upon the protocol used, a solid red light may indicate that the standby has been acknowledged, or that no cue is pending.
 An alternate scheme with only one lamp uses "on" as a standby cue and "off" as the cue.
 Some cue light systems allow the actors or crew to acknowledge back to the Cue Light Operator that the cue has been received.

 Many sound operators prefer cue lights to headsets so that they can hear the house sound accurately.
-Alternately, they will use a headset with a call light, rather than continually wearing it.
+Alternatively, they will use a headset with a call light, rather than continually wearing it.